 - If you haven't already done so, configure Dart support in WebStorm.

-- Click Create.
+- Click Clone.

 WebStorm takes several seconds to analyze the sources and do other housekeeping.
 This only happens once.
 After that, you'll be able to use WebStorm for the usual IDE tasks, including running the app.

-Running the app
+Run the app

 To run the app from the command line, use the

 to start the Dart compiler and an HTTP server.